-Giving sworn testimony, the claimant (hereafter referred to as SRX) said that he had worked as a financial accountant for LX reporting to the financial controller and doing day-to day bookkeeping.
-He had obtained just over four-and-a-half thousand euro as a redundancy lump sum (but his representative claimed that there had been a shortfall which he did not want to drop).
+Giving sworn testimony, SRX said that he had worked as a financial accountant for LX reporting to the financial controller and doing day-to day bookkeeping.
+He had obtained just over four-and-a-half thousand euro as a redundancy lump sum.
 He had obtained new employment for just over forty thousand euro per annum without delay.